temporalio/documentation/blog/2021-09-20-temporal-transparency-update-12.md

 1. Our own [Dominik Tornow](https://www.linkedin.com/in/dtornow/) is giving a talk with our partners at [Chronosphere](https://chronosphere.io/) about Chronospheres Temporal usage in conjunction with Kubernetes.
 The talk focuses on the difficulties of dealing with stateful operations within Kubernetes operators, and how Temporal can supplement Kubernetes to provide a good stateful and stateless experience.
 2. Our awesome Developer Advocate [Tihomir Surdilovic](https://www.linkedin.com/in/tihomir-surdilovic-5641361/) is the owner and author of the [CNCF Serverless Workflow Spec](https://serverlessworkflow.io/) which he has talk about.
 The twist is that this is still a Temporal talk.
 Tihomir recently spent the time to write a [Temporal sample](https://github.com/temporalio/samples-java/tree/master/src/main/java/io/temporal/samples/dsl) which can run the minimum specification for Serverless Workflows.
 His talk will partially focus on why Temporal is the best foundation for almost any DSL solution.
 3. We have a booth this year in the startup hall.
 Quite a few members of our team will be there to answer questions and engage with attendees.
 Please stop by for some free swag and Temporal related conversation.
+4. We are now CNCF Sponsors and welcome ideas and invitations to talk about how Temporal can work with other CNCF ecosystem projects.
-4. Last but not least, we will be hosting an afterparty for Kubecon.
+5. Last but not least, we will be hosting an afterparty for Kubecon.
 Details below:

     **Location**: JW Marriott / The Mixing Room patio